Sejiki – Festival of the Hungry Ghosts

-This half day retreat includes meditation, teaching and individual reflection for releasing difficult karma – past regrets, broken relationships, known and unknown including all harmful actions taken in the name of one’s group affiliation.
+This joint sangha half day retreat includes meditation, teaching and individual reflection for releasing difficult karma – past regrets, broken relationships, known and unknown including all harmful actions taken in the name of one’s group affiliation.
 The process is rooted in the Buddhist tradition of Sejiki, also known as “Festival of the Hungry Ghosts” – a ceremony that calls in and feeds all unresolved energies in the world.
 In the evening, we invite others in the community to join the retreat participants for a potluck dinner and the Sejiki celebration (see description below) where we also honor those who have died in the past year and let go of harmful karma.

 2 PM – Meditation, dharma talk and practices for releasing karma

 6:30 – 8 PM – Zazen/ Sejiki Ceremony